-Mr. Turner consults on economic and financial issues in complex commercial litigation.
+Mr. Turner consults on economic and financial issues in complex commercial litigation and regulatory disputes, drawing on expertise in accounting and financial economics.

 Practices